dustymethod/BrowserImageSlideshow/README.txt

 4. *** Don't forget to run RefreshImages whenever you add or rename images, or they won't appear! ***

 Notes
     - settings.js can be opened & edited in notepad. (includes slide duration & mode settings)
+    - to use updated settings, refresh source by toggling visibility
     - RefreshImages.sh saves a list of all images in the images folder in "images.js"
     - filenames with uncommon characters may not display
-    - has only been tested in Windows